Dinesh94Singh/Dinesh94Singh/README.md

 high-performing projects and learn new technologies.

 Fun Facts
-* I worked at Facebook/Meta and Oracle Cerner.
+* I worked at Facebook/Meta and Oracle Health (Cerner Corp).
 * I work on Backend + MLE (NLP) at Optum.
 * I love Algorithms and Distributed-Systems.
 * Check out the papershelf below to see, what i am currently learning.